-Tracey Hannah, aged 27, is a champion downhill mountain biker and a Cairns local.
-She is currently ranked number three in the world.
+Tracey Hannah, aged 29, is a champion downhill mountain biker and a Cairns local.
+She is currently ranked second in the world.

 Tracey began her professional downhill mountain biking career one year later, when she raced her first elite national title and came second.
-She has since won a plethora of mountain biking titles, including first place in the Australian Championships 2014, first place in the Crankworx Air DH in 2014, and first place in the City Downhill Bratislava in 2013.
+She has since won a plethora of mountain biking titles, including bronze at the 2016 DH MTB World Championships, first in the 2016 Crankworx Downhill World Tour, and first in this year’s Crankworx Canadian Open DH and Garbanzo DH.
+Tracey is also a nine time Australian National Champion.

-After taking a break following a few serious accidents which left her with two broken collarbones, a bruised lung, and a broken femur, Tracey returned to racing in 2014.
-She is now competing for a win in the UCI MTB World Cup to be held at JCU Cairns in April 2016.
+After taking a break following a few serious accidents, which left her with two broken collarbones, a bruised lung, and a broken femur, Tracey returned to racing in 2013.
+She is now competing for a win in the UCI MTB World Cup to be held at JCU Cairns in September 2017.

-Tracey has recently commenced part-time external studies at JCU with plans for a career in either multimedia sports journalism or sports marketing and business.
+As well as racing, Tracey is a part-time external student at JCU.
+She plans for a career in either multimedia sports journalism or sports marketing and business.
 She is doing this with support from JCU’s Elite Athlete Program, which will contribute to the cost of her degree.